 Reading Well Books on Prescription helps you to manage and understand your health by reading.
-There are 3 collections of books available to borrow: Reading Well Books on Prescription: 30 self help titles on conditions including anxiety, depression, phobias and some eating disorders, Reading Well Books on Prescription for dementia and Shelf help
+There are 3 collections of books available to borrow: Reading Well Books on Prescription (PDF 314kb)Opening a new window: 30 self help titles on conditions including anxiety, depression, phobias and some eating disorders, Reading Well Books on Prescription for dementia and Shelf help

 Take a look at the titles we have available in the online catalogue.
 To borrow books, you will need to be a member of the library.
 If you're not, don't worry.
 Join now.